 Rising costs of living, increased job competition, and the simplicity of starting a business in the digital age have raised a new generation of solo entrepreneurs.
 When you can register an LLC with a few clicks, it’s all too tempting to say goodbye to your regular nine-to-five job.

 Technology means that you don’t need employees or brick-and-mortar establishments to make money or start a business, but that doesn’t necessarily mean that solopreneurship is easy.
 Luckily, the same technology that makes solopreneurship so accessible can help to make it more manageable.
+Consequently, you can hire a technology-based service agency to provide business technology to support and improve your solopreneurship.
 Here are six digital innovations that prove a one-person show doesn’t have to be a one-hit-wonder.

 Time management can become a significant barrier to success as a solopreneur.
 Several popular organization apps exist that can improve how well you manage your time and stay organized.
 These include Trello, Asana, Producteev, Wunderlist, and Basecamp.